ensodx/sitefinity-forums-multiple-page-selector-in-widget-designer/Readme.md

 ---

 <br />

+This sample is in reference to an answer to a [Sitefinty forum post](https://community.progress.com/s/question/0D54Q0000A1HGv0SQG/sflistselectorsfpageselector-cant-save-external-urls).

-This sample contains a sample that extends the built-in News widget designer with a new tab that has a page selector where you can select multiple Sitefinity pages or you can add multiple external links
+It contains a sample that extends the built-in News widget designer with a new tab that has a page selector where you can select multiple Sitefinity pages and/or you can add multiple external links
 <br />
-It can be used as a reference for any other content type designers including custom widget designer.
+It can be used as a reference for any other content type designers including custom widget designers.
 <br />
 The sample is developed with Sitefinity 14.3 but should work without any issues with older Sitefinity versions too.
 <br />